BeckerSource/ChatCleanerClassic/README.md

 This was created mainly for eliminating unwanted chat in channels like "LookingForGroup".

-Use /chatcleanerclassic or /ccc to open the options panel.
+Use **/ChatCleanerClassic** to open the options panel.

-This addon is untested in retail and TBC.
+This addon is untested in retail.

 Features:
 > Option to filter or allow "friendly" players (friends, guildies, etc).